Th3red/CSCI3916_HW4/README.md

 ## Explanation of Project
-HW4 Project builds upon the previous API and focuses on creating a review collection.
+HW4/HW5 Project builds upon the previous API and focuses on creating a review collection.
 Each review document references a movieId.
+And allows users to retrieve details from Movies.
+Users can now post and view comments and user ratings for each Movie.
+Images of a movie are available by adding a new attribute to store the URL of a movie’s image in schema.
+Every endpoint is secured with JWT.
 To post a review the user needs to be authenticated with a JWT authorization token.
 The reviews=true query provided, utilizes Mongodb $lookup operator to join reviews with movie data.
 ## Installation and usage
 REACT_WEBSITE = https://csci3916react-hw5.onrender.com